Promise30/CountryAPI/README.md

 # CountryAPI
 Welcome to the **Country Information API** project!
 This API serves as a wrapper for an external API, providing endpoints to retrieve country details, states, and cities based on user requests.
+This is the link to the Postman documentation for this project: https://documenter.getpostman.com/view/28146982/2s9Y5creqD

 ## Endpoints